This site uses cookies to store information on your computer. I'm fine with this Cookie information

 It is not uncommon for your bleeding pattern to gradually change towards the end of the lifespan of the device.

-Lots of users have sporadic bleeding when using implant or hormonal coil, however if this is unusual for you and you are beyond your replacement date it is recommended to use additional contraception such as condoms, or have a chat with your prescriber about adding hormonal contraception.
-Although in the first year after change date of implant and hormonal coils it is highly unlikely you will get pregnant, it is not guaranteed.
+Lots of users have sporadic bleeding when using the implant, however if this is unusual for you and you are beyond your replacement date it is recommended to use additional contraception such as condoms or have a chat with your prescriber about adding hormonal contraception.
+Although in the first year after change date of implant it is highly unlikely you will get pregnant, it is not guaranteed.
 Organising additional contraception can usually be done remotely via your usual provider.

-I don’t have periods with my hormonal coil so how will I know whether or not I am pregnant once it is beyond the usual replacement date?
+I don’t have periods with my implant, so how will I know whether or not I am pregnant once it is beyond the usual replacement date?

-Extended use within guidelines makes the likelihood of pregnancy very low but there is still a risk.
-That’s why the advice is to either use condoms or if suitable another hormonal method until you can have your hormonal coil replaced.
+Extended use within guidelines makes the likelihood of pregnancy very low but there is still a risk, that’s why the advice is to either use condoms or if suitable another hormonal method until you can have your implant replaced.
 If you think you might be pregnant you should take a test 3 weeks after any risk and use condoms until you are sure.

 If I get pregnant while using hormonal contraception, will the hormones harm the baby?